natslol/natslol/README.md

     tools: Vec<String>,
 }

-impl WhoAmI for Nats {
+impl WhoAmI for Stan {
     fn default() -> Self {
         Nats {
             aboutMe: vec!["Boy".to_string(), "18yo".into(), "184cm".into()],